 - A. Biblical Standards These standards are defined as those that are taught specifically in Scripture.
 At the core of our institution is its Biblical foundation.
-The University will make every effort to uphold the authority of Scripture as its central guide to student conduct. - B. Legal Standards There are legal standards on everyday life that all citizens of the United States, including Christians, are required to obey.
+The University will make every effort to uphold the authority of Scripture as the foundation of our sincerely held religious beliefs and as the central guide to student conduct. - B. Legal Standards There are legal standards on everyday life that all citizens of the United States, including Christians, are required to obey.
 The University will enforce all applicable legal standards and support all law enforcement groups investigating any alleged local, state, or federal crime. - C. University Standards The trustees of the University, with the advisement of the faculty, staff, and administration, have also created a body of standards that students are to uphold.
 These standards, while being neither Biblically nor legally mandated, are just as binding on the students of KCU.